405 KAR 16:001. Definitions for 405 KAR Chapter 16.

-(c) That shall not include secondary sedimentation control structures, including a straw dike, riprap, check dam, mulch, dugout, or other measure that reduces overland flow velocity, reduces runoff volume, or trap sediment, to the extent that the secondary sedimentation structure drains into a sedimentation pond.
+(c) That does not include secondary sedimentation control structures, such as a straw dike, riprap, check dam, mulch, dugout, or other measure that reduces overland flow velocity, reduces runoff volume, or trap sediment, to the extent that the secondary sedimentation structure drains into a sedimentation pond.

-(99) "Significant, imminent environmental harm" means an adverse impact on land, air, or water resources which resources include plant and animal life as further defined in this subsection.
+(100) "Significant, imminent environmental harm" means an adverse impact on land, air, or water resources including plant and animal life as further defined in this subsection.

-(a) An environmental harm is imminent, if a condition, practice, or violation exists which:
+(a) An environmental harm is imminent, if a condition, practice, or violation exists that:

 1. Is causing environmental harm; or